PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-06-20 07:05:49
+Last updated: 2024-06-20 07:06:22
-Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a
+Random Quote: To be a scientist is to be naive. - Valery Legasov